 So, in this article, you’ll see an experiment about how to create a simple CSS3 loading animation.

 For this example, I’ll be using two CSS3 animations: one that fades the color for the triangles and one animation that rotates the whole design.
 These two animations, synchronized, will help to create a quite nice effect.

 Initially, I wanted to use pseudo-elements in order to have fewer markup elements.
 But, the thing is that generated content can’t be animated yet in other browsers than Mozilla Firefox.

 There are some things you may find interesting here:

 For a nice color fade across all three triangles, you need to increment the animation-delay.

 Notice the gap between

 This is an experiment and you must be aware of it.
-For now, I think an animated GIF will do the job better in most of cases.
+For now, I think an animated GIF will do the job better in most cases.

-Also, this isn’t that example that advocates for using CSS3 stuff instead images to save HTTP requests.
+Also, this isn’t that example that advocates for using CSS3 stuff instead of images to save HTTP requests.
 It is not applicable here as limited browser support for CSS3 animations has something to say.
 Though, I hope you’ll find this example useful and inspiring for your future projects.